ptarmiganlabs/ctrl-q/README.md

 This way a newly created task (based on info in the CSV file) can still be configured to start after some already existing task finish reloading.

 Note how Ctrl-Q first creates the reload tasks and any associated schedule triggers in a first step, then add any composite triggers in the second step.
 This is needed as a composite trigger may refer to an already existing and/or a newly created task (or multiple tasks of course), i.e. all tasks must first be created.
-Only then is it safe to create composite triggers.
+Only then is it possible to create composite triggers.

 ```
 2023-05-09T23:36:39.861Z info: -----------------------------------------------------------